Chaotic

 1. Rituals

 Rituals are checkpoints you define.
-They can trigger on sprint close or ticket close:
+They can trigger on sprint close, ticket claim, or ticket close:

 • Run the test suite